lumeland/lume.land/plugins/base_path.md

 It's useful if your site is hosted in a subdirectory.

-It will search for any element with the attribute `href`, `src`, `srcset` and `imagesrcset` in your html pages and fix automatically the urls.
-Note that the plugin only works with html pages, it won't fix css or JavaScript files.
+It will search for any element with the attribute `href`, `src`, `srcset` and `imagesrcset` in your html pages and automatically fix the URLs.
+Note that the plugin only works with HTML pages, it won't fix CSS or JavaScript files.

 ## Example

 Let's say we have configured the location of the website to `https://my-site.com/blog/`.
-This means that all path urls should be inside `/blog/` directory.
+This means that all path URLs should be inside `/blog/` directory.

 ```js